 Impact

-The Linux kernel contains a flaw that allows ICMP extended echo reply packets to be processed without first verifying the packet’s type.
-Because the ICMP extension type is greater than the range handled by the icmp_pointers array, the code may look up outside of that array bounds.
+The Linux kernel contains a flaw that causes ICMP extended echo reply packets to be processed without first verifying the packet’s type.
+Because the ICMP extension type is greater than the range handled by the icmp_pointers array, the code may look up outside that array bounds.
 This can lead to an out‑of‑bounds memory access that may expose kernel memory contents or overwrite pointers, potentially allowing an attacker to gain kernel execution or cause a crash.
 The weakness corresponds to an unvalidated array index situation.

 Affected Systems